vitusvictor/vitusvictor/README.md

 ### Hello, welcome
-I'm Somtochukwu, a fullstack developer.
+💡 I'm Somtochukwu, a fullstack developer.
 I mostly write Java (Springboot), Javascript(React) and Python.
 I occationally do Dart(Flutter).

-I currentyly volunteer at <a href="https://www.linkedin.com/company/her-braces/" target="_blank">HerBraces</a>.
-Where girls are taught to program.
+🎯 I currentyly volunteer at <a href="https://www.linkedin.com/company/her-braces/" target="_blank">HerBraces</a>, where girls are taught to program.

-I am open for new roles.
+📈 I am open for new roles.

-You may reach me on vitusvictor41@gmail.com.
+📩 You may reach me on vitusvictor41@gmail.com.

+🎮 More on me: the game of chess loves having me play it.

 ---

-Let's connect:
+🚀 Let's connect:

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/somto-vitus-onyibalu-1485abb5/)